Central cooling units with ice storage make a cooling network independent of fluctuations in renewable energy sources

 The importance of charging time

-In addition to sufficient cooling capacity, the charging time of an ice storage tank is a crucial factor for the performance and efficiency of the whole district cooling system.
-The charging time is the time it takes an ice storage tank to produce and store cooling energy in the form of ice.
+In addition to sufficient cooling capacity, the charging time of an ice storage system is a decisive factor for the performance and efficiency of the entire district cooling network.
+The charging time is the period of time that an ice store requires to generate and store cooling energy in the form of ice.

-A short charging time contributes significantly to minimising the amount of energy lost in ice production and has a positive effect on the overall efficiency of the system.
-When discharging the cold, a fast discharge ensures sufficient cooling energy even during peak demand periods in the district cooling network.
-This is especially true for larger district cooling networks in densely populated urban areas where the demand for cooling can rise sharply.
-The network can be designed with a smaller number of chillers.
+Fast loading makes a significant contribution to ensuring that as little energy as possible is lost for ice production and has a positive effect on the overall efficiency of the system.
+When discharging the cold, fast unloading ensures sufficient cooling energy for peak demand in the district cooling network.
+This is particularly important for larger district cooling networks in densely populated urban areas, where the demand for cooling can rise sharply.
+With integrated ice storage, the network can be planned with a smaller number of chillers.

-A long charging time, on the other hand, can lead to bottlenecks, jeopardise the continuous supply of cooling and also increase energy consumption.
+A long charging time, on the other hand, can lead to bottlenecks that jeopardize a continuous cooling supply and also increase energy consumption.

 The sp.ICE dynamics

-The extremely short charging time of the sp.ICE, thanks to the patented capillary tube technology, ensures that cooling is available even during peak loads.
-The sp.ICE can be recharged in 6 hours, allowing it to store surplus energy from wind or solar power plants.
+The extremely short charging time of the sp.ICE, which is made possible by the patented capillary tube technology, ensures the cooling supply even at peak loads.
+The sp.ICE can be charged in 6 hours and store surplus energy from wind or solar power plants as cold.

-The scalability of our ice storage technology allows capacity planning to adapt to the size of the cooling network and the number of consumers.
-If an expansion of the district cooling network is planned, the ice storage capacity can be increased accordingly.
+The scalability of our ice storage technology enables capacity planning that adapts to the size of the cooling network and the number of consumers.
+If an expansion of the district cooling network is planned, the ice storage capacity can be upgraded accordingly.

-In this way, the sp.ICE helps to reduce the environmental footprint of the cooling supply, reduces CO2 emissions through the efficient use of renewable energy sources and helps to realise the potential of district cooling.
+In this way, the sp.ICE helps to reduce the ecological footprint of cooling production, reduces CO2 emissions through the efficient use of renewable energy sources and helps to exploit the potential of district cooling.